 The Yarn that’s perfect for

-Last fall I was browsing my local craft store when I came across a Caron Cupcake from Yarnspirations.
-If you haven’t seen them they are yarn cakes wrapped to look like little cupcakse!
-They were to cute to pass up so I picked up the colorway Sweet Berries which is a fun mix of purple, pink and salmon.
+Last fall, I was browsing my local craft store when I came across a Caron Cupcake from Yarnspirations.
+If you haven’t seen them, they are yarn cakes wrapped to look like little cupcakes!
+They were too cute to pass up, so I picked up the colorway Sweet Berries, which is a fun mix of purple, pink, and salmon.

 The label suggested a size G crochet hook while not extremely small it was definitely different than the 10 mm crochet hook I love to work with.
 I was a little intimidated at first but loved how the small hook size gave the beanie a sweet delicate look.